 Nakuru Office Tamoh Plaza, 1st Floor, Kijabe Street, Nakuru Town.

-The guide was developed with financial and technical support from International Development Law Organization, Kenya.
-The opinions and views expressed in this guide are of National Gender and Equality Commission
+The guide was developed with financial and technical support from International Development Law Organization (IDLO), Kenya.
+The opinions and views expressed in this guide are those of the National Gender and Equality Commission

 Table of Contents